Hermann II, Landgrave of Hesse

-Hermann II of Hesse (1341 – 24 May 1413) was Landgrave of Hesse from 1376 to 1413.
+Hermann II (c.
+1342 – 10 June 1413), nicknamed the Scholar (der Gelehrte), was Landgrave of Hesse from 1376 to 1413.

-Hermann II, called "the Scholar", was born in 1345 in Burg Grebenstein (de) (Grebenstein castle), the son of Louis the Junker.
+Life

+Hermann II was born around 1342 to Louis the Junker and Elizabeth of Sponheim, daughter of Simon II, Count of Sponheim-Kreuznach.
 Louis the Junker was a son of Otto I, Landgrave of Hesse.
 Hermann studied in Paris and in Prague.
-After the death of Otto, the son and heir apparent of Henry II, the latter appointed his nephew Hermann as co-ruler and heir in 1367.
+After the death of Otto the Younger, the son and heir apparent of Henry II, the latter appointed his nephew Hermann as co-ruler and heir in 1367.